 Rone, who recently painted the Lascelles silo as part of the Silo Art Trail, has gone from spearheading Melbourne’s fledgling street art movement in the early 2000s, as a member of the Everfresh crew, to being a celebrated fixture on the international street art scene.

 These days, Rone’s work is found as often in galleries as it is on the streets.
 His work has been acquisitioned by the National Gallery of Australia, commissioned by the National Gallery of Victoria to work with Jean Paul Gaultier and shown by galleries including Stolen Space and in London, White Walls in San Francisco, Urban Nation in Berlin, and Opera Gallery in New York.

 We are thrilled to have Rone display a selection of his amazing work at our festival in the heritage goods shed.

 Would you like to be part of our festival?

-After an extremely successful debut last year, we are pleased to again be running the blackboard stage, where visitors can show off their hidden talents in front of an appreciative audience.
+Our popular blackboard stage will be running again this year, where visitors can show off their hidden talents in front of an appreciative audience.

 Winners are Grinners!

 We are very proud to say that the Patchewollock Music Festival has just been awarded 'Community Event of the Year' in the 2016 Mildura Rural City Council Australia Day Awards!
 It is wonderful recognition for all those who have worked so hard to make the festival such a fantastic event.